updated 03/21/2005 AT 4:55 PM ET

 [Rumer plays his kidnapped daughter in Hostage.]
 Was it tough to do the scene where she’s tied up and crying to you for help?

 I was just physically and emotionally drained at the end of that night.
 Actors sometimes have to go to horrible places.
 Just imagining having one of my children held hostage or taken away from me is my worst nightmare.
+And all three girls want to become actresses?

 The rule in our family is, they can act with their mom or with me until they’re 18.